rb2661/NYC_Schools/README.md

 A dashboard for visualizing data about NYC High Schools.

+A live version of this dashboard can be found at https://rb2661.pythonanywhere.com

 This dashboard utilizes data from 4 sources:

 1. NYC Department of Education HS Directory